1 Cup (100g) – Ground Oatmeal or Rolled Oats Flour (see notes)

 • Place the parchment paper with the biscotti loafs onto a baking tray and bake the biscotti loafs for about 20 minutes or until they are lightly browned.

 • When the biscotti loafs is done remove them from the oven and transfer the parchment paper to a wire cooling rack and allow them to cool completely.

 • Reduce the oven temperature to 160˚C/320˚F.

-• When the biscotti loafs have cooled use a sharp serrated knife and carefully cut the loafs into slices.
+• When the biscotti loafs have cooled down, use a sharp serrated knife and carefully cut the loafs into slices.

 • Use the same parchment paper and lay it back onto the baking try.
 Line the sliced biscotti pieces on their cut sides and bake them for approx. 15 minutes per side.
 (30min in total).

-• For a last time, use the wired cooling rack and allow the biscotti to cool completely.
+• For a last time, use the wired cooling rack and allow the biscotti to cool down completely.

 • Once cooled you can dig in and enjoy.

 • I make my own rolled oats flour by using my little coffee grinder, but you can also use a food processor.
 However for this recipe I used ground oatmeal.

 Thank you for supporting www.creativehomecook.com.
 Please feel free to like and share or leave a comment!